sushrut111/cowin-automation-extn/README.md

 I made this extension to counter that - anyone will be able to use this extension very easily even if they do not know how it works.
 I am not charging anything for this - this will be FREE of cost forever.
 I also have created support channel to help people use this extension if they have difficulties.

+Because everyone has equal right to get vaccinated on time!

 **Never pay anyone to book a vaccine slot**

 # Extension in action